sook-tusk/SRMS-Workshop/Linux_Ubuntu22_R_RStudio_Installation_v1.md

 # Installing R and RStudio for Linux users

 ## How to enter password
-Just enter your password when you are asked for it.
+Type your password when you are prompted to enter.
 It won't print anything as you type but it works.

 Then press enter.